 - The B.A. program provides the coursework, fieldwork, and practicum experience required for various child development permits in the state of California and prepares graduates to teach in a variety of preschool settings.

 Pacific Oaks College is accredited by the Western Association of Schools and Colleges (WASC).

 The B.A. program provides the coursework, fieldwork, and practicum experience required for various child development permits in the state of California.

 Three units of fieldwork, including observation in various early childhood education settings; and three units for a supervised practicum experience.

 Completion of an associate's degree or a minimum of 60 semester credits with a grade of "C" or higher from a college or university accredited by regional commissions.

 Applicants may also take CLEP (College Level Exam Program) tests to acquire credits.
 A maximum of 30 credits may transfer.

-Family, School, and Community in Early Childhood Education
+Child, Family, and Community Partnerships in Early Childhood Education